 Every spring I like to clean out the cupboards and freezer, It’s part of my spring cleaning routine.
 When I came across the dried mushrooms I decided it was high time to make some broth!
 This is the first time I’ve made homemade mushroom broth, but it turned out to be delicious!
 Plus it’s super simple and that’s always a plus.

 Mushroom broth can be used in place of any broth.
 It is especially good at replacing beef broth because many mushrooms have a beefy flavor, especially portabella mushrooms, though there are no portabellas in this rendition.
 Mushroom broth also makes a very good soup similar to French Onion soup as well.

 1 1/2 ounces of dried wild porcini mushrooms

 1/2 ounce of dried oyster mushrooms

 Place mushrooms in a medium sized stock pot and add enough water to just cover the mushrooms.
 Add a pinch of sea salt and some freshly ground black pepper.
 Bring to a boil and reduce heat to a simmer.
 Cover and cook for 1 hour.
 Remove mushroom broth from stove and strain.
 Keep mushrooms for another recipe.
-(Mushroom soup is a good choice or Mushroom Stroganoff is what I used them for.
-The recipe for that will come tomorrow.)
+(Mushroom soup is a good choice.)
 Store broth covered in the fridge for up to 2 weeks or you can freeze it for up to 6 months.